wbh123456/Five-in-a-Row/README.md

 # Five-in-a-Row
-Five in a row is traditional chess which player wins by put 5 moves in a row.
-The program has an ai that can play chess with a player.
+Five in a row, or Gomoku is a traditional chess game.
+The winner is the player who fisrt chain 5 stones in a row(vertically, horizontally or diagonaly).
+This program can play chess with the player.

+This program uses graph.h as graphing library to visualize the game and interact with the user.

+The program uses a scoring algorithm to score every possible move and make decisions based on the score.